cs-ed/impacts-Ward-Cats/README.md

 # Impacts on Society

 Describe your course including the name, description, and grade level.
-Broadly explain how this document details how you plan to incorporate issues of computing impacts on society in your course
+Broadly explain how this document details how you plan to incorporate issues of computing impacts on society in your course:

+Amazon Future Engineers partnering with Project STEM present **CS Python Fundamentals**, a course that is A-G accredited as a third year mathematics course.

+This course has been designed to offer an introduction to computer science.
+Students will learn the basics of computer programming along with the basics of computer science.
+The material emphasizes computational thinking and helps develop the ability to solve complex problems.

+This course covers gives a foundation in the tools used in computer science and prepares students for AP Computer Science Principles.

+No prior computer science knowledge or experience is necessary for this course.
+With the UC A-G application, the targeted students are juniors and seniors; but there may also be sophomores enrolled in the course.

+The course is broken into eleven units:
+1. Beginning in Computer Science
+2. Number Calculations and Data
+3. Making Decisions
+4. Repetition and Loops
+5. Programming in EarSketch
+6. Graphics
+7. Functions
+8. Arrays
+9. 2D Arrays
+10. Programming in EarSketch
+11. Internet

+There is an additional module, Exploring Careers in Computer Science, which would serve as a means of connecting the class and the impact of computing to the students.

 ## Plan